Notre équipe dirigeante

 Group Chief Information Officer

-As the Group CIO, Raoul is responsible for Liquid Telecom’s critical IT functions, including systems, infrastructure and new implementations, supporting the group as it expands its product offerings and enters new geographies.
+As the Group CIO, Raoul is responsible for Liquid Intelligent Technologies’s critical IT functions, including systems, infrastructure and new implementations, supporting the group as it expands its product offerings and enters new geographies.

 Raoul's career in IT spans over 25 years and he brings diverse experience from his time in academia, at an independent software vendor, as well as working in the banking and telecommunications industries.